 But how fast does the actual integration of the above concepts into Greek reality actually happen?
 Are we not flexible enough?

 Flexibility is now considered a necessary asset for every student, every employee, each productive-economic unit, so that any change will become a new challenge, a new comparative advantage.

 By saying flexibility we mean:

 - The ability to perceive developments and always be in front of them.
 That is, to keep an eye on the developments and possibly to embrace the new challenges, after critical and analytical thinking.

-- To move from one working environment to another, without this implying stagnation, but adding value to what we call human capital.
+- To be able to move from one working environment to another, without stagnation, whereas adding value to what we call human capital.

-- Who can be the role of the School (at all levels of education) in the above?
-How can this interaction between the socio-economic environment and the individual become dynamic and beneficial?
+What is the role of a school (at all levels of education) in the above?
+How can this interaction between the socio-economic environment and each individual become dynamic and beneficial?

 The School has to contribute to the cognitive and emotional development of young people.
 It must be open to society, perceive developments and adapt, if necessary, to them.

 The educational process should aim to transform the child from a receiver into a transmitter and manager of the acquired knowledge.
-Flexibility is not only a gift, it is taught.
-It is taught at all levels of education, oriented towards the student’s broader general education and deep knowledge and understanding of things.
-It is taught by promoting student’s self-effort, teamwork, expressing his views in various ways.
-Thus, his self-esteem is strengthened and his particular gradients are cultivated.
+Flexibility is not only a gift, it can be taught.
+It is taught at all levels of education, oriented towards the student’s broader general education and deeper knowledge and understanding of things.
+It is taught by promoting student’s self-effort, teamwork, expressing one’s views in various ways.
+Thus, the student’s self-esteem is strengthened and his unique inclinations are cultivated.

-We have to help young people to be happy with themselves and proud of their efforts, to have dreams and to aim to realize them, to have ideals and to fight for them, to envision the changes and to make them.
+We have to help young people be happy with themselves and proud of their efforts, to have dreams and pursue them, to have ideals and fight for them, to envision the changes and implement them.